-SECTION 6: Meetings of the Executive Committee shall be called by the Chair.
+SECTION 4: Meetings of the Executive Committee shall be called by the Chair.
 The Executive Committee shall meet four times during the Association year.
-Should a quorum not be able to attend any such meeting, the meeting shall be canceled by the Chair.
+A quorum for any NSEA EMAC meeting shall mean a simple majority of members present and voting.

-SECTION 7: Duties of the Executive Committee shall be to:
+SECTION 5: Duties of the Executive Committee shall be to: